EX-Zhang/AccuenergyGoogleMap/README.md

 Includes the proxies for CORS purpose

-### dist/

-Folder includes all the files after build
+## How to use files generate with command "npm run build"

-All the files in folder dist should be run with a web server software like nginx.
+All the files should be run with a web server software like nginx.

 The proxy should be setted like the file vite.config.js for the web server software.